-e

-I. Call to Order

-II.
-Pledge of Allegiance
+I. Call to Order II.
+Pledge of Allegiance III.

-III.
 Roll Call: Ms. Garza_Mr.
-Gorobetz Ms. Laird Mr. Price Mrs. Rhea

-IV.
-Approve or amend and sign minutes of the special meeting held November 30, 2017, and the regular meeting held December 4, 2017

-Ms. Garza Mr. Gorobetz Ms. Laird Disa Other
+Gorobetz Ms. Laird Mr. Price Mrs. Rhea IV.
+Approve or amend and sign minutes of the special meeting held December 14, 2017, and the regular meeting held December 18, 2017 Ms. Garza Mr. Gorobetz Ms. Laird Disa Mr. Price Mrs. Rhea Other V. Recognition of Visitors ● Ohio Facilities Construction Commission Tracy June, Project Manager VI.

-V. Recognition of Visitors • The Learning & Liberty Foundation of FCS and Old Fort Banking Co.
-Grades 1 and 2 Students of the Month • The Learning & Liberty Foundation of FCS Annual Report • Gilbane Building Company Chad Stevers, Senior Project Executive

-VI.
 First Hearing of the Public A Fremont City School District citizen, recognized by the Chair, may speak on any issue, during the Recognition of Visitors and Hearing of the Public Sessions, but the Chair may limit remarks pursuant to the debate regulations of Robert's Rules of Order and Fremont City School District Policy.
 VII.
-Report of the Treasurer
+Report of the Treasurer III.

-III.
 Recommendations of the Treasurer

 ITEM 1.
-Consider approval of resolution determining to proceed with the proposition of a renewal income tax
+Consider approval to proceed with the proposition of a renewal income tax

-RESOLUTION REQUESTING CERTIFICATION

-OF ALTERNATIVE TAX RATES FOR A RENEWAL INCOME TAX
+RESOLUTION DETERMINING TO PROCEED WITH THE PROPOSITION OF A RENEWAL INCOME TAX (R.C.
+Sections 5748.02 and 5748.03)

-(R.C.
-Section 5748.02)